 Today, most of us have very busy lifestyles thus trying to find time to read may seemingly be difficult.
 I get that and actually experience the same difficulty.
 However, most of us also spend a good amount of time each week in what I call “waiting mode” for such things as business/medical appointments, in lines, waiting on children to finish extra curricular activities, etc. Bringing along an interesting book helps to effectively use these “waiting mode” times to get in some reading time and thus, benefit our longevity and health.

 One last recommendation about incorporating reading into a busy lifestyle is to turn off the television, computer, cell phone, tablets and any other electronic devices at least one to two hours before actual bed time.
 This will help to reduce your time spent in front of blue light, which is detrimental to your body’s circadian rhythm which, in the long run, can cause other health concerns.
-You may find that consciously setting aside time to read every day will help ultimately help with stress reduction, emotional health and sleep.
-All good reasons to get started reading a good book, today.
+You may find that consciously setting aside time to read every day (possibly during those two evening hours before bed) will ultimately help in reducing stress, in elevating mood and in achieving restful sleep.
+All very good reasons to get started reading a good book, today.

 Research & Resources